meovang9999/new-to-excel/README.md

 # Known Issue: Chart Lag with Filter Changes

-In this project, I've encountered many problems but this is the most troublesome one
+There's many problems but this is the most troublesome one

 Issue: While the spilled array formulas update correctly in the cells, the charts sometimes fail to reflect the latest filtered data unless the same filter is reselected again.